prwhite/zwave.js/README.md

 ## Project goals

 * A low-level driver to interact with a USB dongle Z-Wave controller.
 Systems based on the Zensys serial API should work with this sytem.
+I am developing with the [Z-Stick Series 2](http://www.aeon-labs.com/site/products/view/2/).

 * A service frontend for interaction with web clients, to be based on the Express node.js module.